 Staff training must include detailed instruction on how to respond to a variety of emergency situations.
-Staff should also be able to recognize and respond to behavior, information, and related indicators that warn of impending problems.
+In addition, sStaff should also be able to recognize and respond to behavior, information, and related indicators that warn of impending problems.
 In addition, middle and high school employees must receive adequate training on the operation of the school's anonymous safety tip line.